MohammadShabazuddin/AI_flashcard/README.md

-# AI Flashcards
+# AI Flashcard

 AI FlashCard is a flashcard generation web application built with Node.js.
-Designed to enhance learning and memorization, MemoGenie offers a seamless experience for creating, saving, and reviewing flashcards.
+Designed to enhance learning and memorization, AI Flashcard offers a seamless experience for creating, saving, and reviewing flashcards.
 It includes robust features like user authentication, subscription management, and local storage tracking, making it a powerful tool for both students and professionals.

 ## Table of Contents